About the Farm

 “Cody always did exactly what I asked of him.
 He knew how to turn it on and off,” says Kris.
 “He passed on to his progeny his staunch point and cooperative nature.”

-In 2005, Kris imported “Jaika” (VC Looses Jaika), a brown-and-white female, from breeder Hans Loose in Denmark.
+In 2005, Kris imported “Jaika” (VC Looses Jaika), a brown-and-white female, from a well respected Danish breeder Hans Loose.
 “Even as a puppy, she was calm and even-tempered.
 A bold, quick learner, Jaika has a beautiful, setter-like point, keen nose and is a reliable retriever,” Kris says.
 Anticipating Cody and Jaika would complement each other nicely, Kris planned to breed them.
 “Cody was very masculine and laid-back, while Jaika was a petite little go-getter,” she says.

 That first breeding in 2007 produced “Hemi” (VC Hunting Hills’ Hemlock).
 Taking after his sire and dam, Hemi became Kris’ third versatile champion in 2012.
 He has sired 27 Hunting Hills dogs, receiving a NAVHDA Breeder Award for the “J” litter in 2008 and a SMCNA Sire Award for the “Q” litter in 2011.
 A Hemi son, “Joker” (VC Hunting Hills’ Joker), also became a versatile champion under owners Pam and Mario Robinson of Robingun Kennels in Lincoln, Nebraska, as well as a SMCNA Hall of Fame member.
 Cody and Jaika produced two litters, boosting the Hunting Hills dogs’ NAVHDA test scores dramatically.
 Jaika, also a SMCNA Hall of Fame member, holds the record for producing 12 dogs that have completed Prize I work during their NAVHDA testing.